Getting Started with Pandas and Matplotlib

 3. values - 2-dimensional data.

-Both the index and columns are labels - they tell us what a row or column represents, such as the population column label.
+The index and columns are labels - they tell us what a row or column represents, such as the population column label.
+The values are the data itself, like 1.6.

 Creating a DataFrame

-One way to create a DataFrame is from a Python dictionary, with:
+One way to create a DataFrame is from a Python dictionary, where the dictionary keys are the column names and the dictionary values are the data:

 import pandas as pd